-EMC today announced added features to its Syncplicity online file-sharing product that gives IT more centralized control as it tries to strike a balance between securing company
+EMC today announced added features to its Syncplicity online file-sharing product that gives IT more centralized control as it tries to strike a balance between securing company data without hindering sync and share usability.

 The vendor has added capabilities to its EMC Syncplicity Secure Shared Links feature that include restricting user access to a shared file to a specific user; requiring a password to open the shared link; and allowing users to view who has downloaded shared files, how many times and when they were last downloaded.
 A file-expiration data capability also has been added.